wp-plugins/iflychat/readme.txt

 == Changelog ==

+= 2.7.0 =
+Add filters to allow other plugins to set current user's profile URL and avatar URL in chat.

 = 2.6.0 =
 Add filter to allow other plugins to determine if the current user can access chat.